KarlSchwenk/mobility-data-creator/README.md

 in the [`data`](data) directory.
-When running the [`main.py`](main.py) script, a [CSV-file](data/synthetic_trip_data.csv) is created containing a sequence of journeys, e.g. taken by car.
+When running the [`main.py`](main.py) script, a [CSV-file](data/synthetic_trip_data.csv) is created containing a sequence of journeys, e.g. trips taken by car.
 The columns represent the following information:

 |Name    |Description|